 If you have FOUND a pet

-please contact your local Animal Control Office, Police Department and other local shelters (see list below) as well as filling out the following report so that we will have the information on record if a call is received about the animal.
+Please contact your local Animal Control Office, Police Department and other local shelters (see list below) as well as filling out a Lost & Found Report so that we will have the information on record if a call is received about the animal.
 Bring the animal to our shelter as soon as you have the chance so that the animal can be scanned for a microchip.
 You will also be asked to leave the pet in our custody so that it's rightful owner has every chance to claim the animal.
 While we understand that you may want to keep the animal & try to find it's owner, by law any stray animal must be surrendered to the local shelter so that all laws regarding making every attempt to find the rightful owner can be followed.
 You can be charged with pet theft, which is a felony in NJ, if you are found with an animal that you have found & failed to comply with the many requirements set forth to make sure that every attempt is made to reunite the animal with it's rightful owners.
 If you are interested in adopting the animal once it has been determined that no owner can be found, you will need to complete our adoption questionnaire & the animal will be cleared medically so that you are not putting your family or other pets in danger of bringing in a contagious disease.

 If you fail to surrender the animal to your local shelter - while the animal is in your care, you are responsible for keeping the animal safe & contained.
 If any medical conditions arise you are required to seek treatment for the animal.
 You are also required to advertise in all reasonable forms (online, in newspapers & via fliers where the animal was found) that the animal was found & who the pet's owner can contact to get their pet back. (please note: this in NJ law, not our rule.
 We do not enforce the law & show up at your door to take the animal, but it IS enforced by your local police department.)